 The offending microorganisms after exiting from the reservoir will try to reach a host through an entry point.

 The portal of entry to the susceptible host, before the host will be infected it must first enter the body of the host via an entry point.

-And lastly, the sixth element of the chain is the susceptible host, is any person who is at risk of infection due to impaired natural defences of the body.
+And lastly, the sixth element of the chain is the susceptible host, is any person who is at risk of infection due to impaired natural defenses of the body.

 To combat the spread of infection and to maintain asepsis here are some ways to do it

-- Personal protective equipment such as clean or sterile gloves, masks, gowns and protective eyewear are worn when a person is exposed to potentially infected materials.
+- Personal protective equipment such as clean or sterile gloves, masks, gowns, and protective eyewear is worn when a person is exposed to potentially infected materials.

 - Sterile techniques are a set of practices used with the aim of minimizing if not preventing the contamination by pathogens usually when doing certain procedures.

 Nurses as healthcare providers should know about the methods of asepsis and infection control to be able to provide clients with a safe environment.
 A safe environment that means providing an environment with minimized risk if not prevent any possible infection.
 It is imperative that the client’s environment should be biologically safe since we function to promote the client’s health, prevent any further illness or complication, and paving a way to a smooth journey to recovery.